yuan-kuan/dog-raiser/README.md

-Purpose : Write the main app and worker code in dart, in the same project.
+Purpose: Write the main app and worker code in dart, in the same project.

-Progress : The furthest I reach is the ability to write worker code in dart, onmessage and PostMessage worked, able to pass a custom object from main to worker and back.
+Progress: The furthest I reach is the ability to write worker code in dart, onmessage and PostMessage worked, able to pass a custom object from main to worker and back.

 Problems: